A group of people stand in an unbuilt plot of land in an urban context. Some of them hold maps, and they are intently observing their surroundings.

 The Draghi Report vs. New Economic Thinking (long)

 In September 2024, the European Commission published a report titled The future of European competitiveness, better known as “the Draghi report” after the name of its lead author, former European Central Bank governor Mario Draghi.
 While Brussels politics is as subject to hype cycles as politics anywhere else, this particular report packs an unusual amount of firepower.
-The mission letters received by all incoming European Commissioners from Commission president Ursula von der Leyen tells them in no uncertain terms to draw on it.
+The mission letters received by all incoming European Commissioners from Commission president Ursula von der Leyen tell them in no uncertain terms to draw on it.
 The president herself is clearly already doing that, to the point of tweaking Teresa Ribera’s job title into “Executive Vice President-designate for a clean, just and competitive transition” (emphasis mine).
 This appears to be the latest rebranding of the “twin transitions” (green and digital) of the 2019 von der Leyen Commission.

 The 2024 von der Leyen Commission aspires to deliver economic reform, and prepares to invoke the Draghi report as the rationale for its reform agenda.
 This comes at an interesting time for economic policy, because in recent years – after decades of incremental tinkering around the neoclassical model – economists have come up with several new, bold theories, models, and policy implications thereof.
 This body of work is new enough that people are still discussing what it should be called: in what follows I call it New Economic Thinking (NET), mirroring this 2022 report by Demos Helsinki.